tangramproject/tangram/node/README.md

 ﻿# License

-CypherNetwork by Matthew Hellyer is licensed under CC BY-NC-ND 4.0.
+Tangram by Matthew Hellyer is licensed under CC BY-NC-ND 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-nd/4.0